 Pathogenesis begins with small vessel disease.
-Pathophysiology is complex, involving glycosylation of proteins, hormonally influenced cytokine release (eg, transforming growth factor-β), deposition of mesangial matrix, and alteration of glomerular hemodynamics.
+Pathophysiology is complex, involving glycosylation of proteins, hormonally influenced cytokine release (eg, transforming growth factor-beta), deposition of mesangial matrix, and alteration of glomerular hemodynamics.
 Hyperfiltration, an early functional abnormality, is only a relative predictor for the development of renal failure.

 Hyperglycemia causes glycosylation of glomerular proteins, which may be responsible for mesangial cell proliferation and matrix expansion and vascular endothelial damage.
 The glomerular basement membrane classically becomes thickened.

-DN begins as glomerular hyperfiltration (increased GFR); GFR normalizes with early renal injury and mild hypertension, which worsens over time.
+Diabetic nephropathy begins as glomerular hyperfiltration (increased glomerular filtration rate [GFR]); GFR normalizes with early renal injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more and mild hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
+Hypertension with no known cause (primary; formerly, essential... read more , which worsens over time.
 Microalbuminuria, urinary excretion of albumin in a range of 30 to 300 mg albumin/day, then occurs.
 Urinary albumin in these concentrations is called microalbuminuria because detection of proteinuria by dipstick on routine urinalysis usually requires >300 mg albumin/day.
-Microalbuminuria progresses to macroalbuminuria (proteinuria > 300 mg/day at a variable course, usually over years.
-Nephrotic syndrome (proteinuria ≥ 3 g/day) precedes end-stage renal disease, on average, by about 3 to 5 yr, but this timing is also highly variable.
+Microalbuminuria progresses to macroalbuminuria (proteinuria > 300 mg/day at a variable course), usually over years.
+Nephrotic syndrome (proteinuria ≥ 3 g/day) precedes end-stage kidney disease, on average, by about 3 to 5 years, but this timing is also highly variable.

-In later stages, patients may develop symptoms and signs of uremia (eg, nausea, vomiting, anorexia) earlier (ie, with higher GFR) than do patients without DN, possibly because the combination of end-organ damage due to diabetes (eg, neuropathy) and renal failure worsens symptoms.
+In later stages, patients may develop symptoms and signs of uremia (eg, nausea, vomiting, anorexia) earlier (ie, with higher glomerular filtration rate [GFR]) than do patients without diabetic nephropathy, possibly because the combination of end-organ damage due to diabetes (eg, neuropathy) and renal failure worsens symptoms.

 Patients are tested for proteinuria by routine urinalysis; if proteinuria is present, testing for microalbuminuria is unnecessary because the patient already has macroalbuminuria suggestive of diabetic renal disease.
 In patients without proteinuria on urinalysis, an albumin/creatinine ratio should be calculated from a mid-morning urine specimen.
-A ratio ≥ 0.03 mg/mg (≥ 30 mg/g) indicates microalbuminuria if it is present on at least 2 of 3 specimens within 3 to 6 mo and if it cannot be explained by infection or exercise.
+A ratio ≥ 30 mg/g (≥ 34 mg/mmol) indicates microalbuminuria if it is present on at least 2 of 3 specimens within 3 to 6 months and if it cannot be explained by infection or exercise.

-Patients with type 1 diabetes without known renal disease should be screened for proteinuria and, if proteinuria is absent on routine urinalysis, for microalbuminuria, beginning 5 yr after diagnosis and at least annually thereafter.
+Patients with type 1 diabetes without known renal disease should be screened for proteinuria and, if proteinuria is absent on routine urinalysis, for microalbuminuria, beginning 5 years after diagnosis and at least annually thereafter.

 Patients with type 2 diabetes should be screened at the time of diagnosis and annually thereafter.

-Glucose control must also be accompanied by strict control of BP to < 130/80 mm Hg.
-Some experts suggest BP should be 110 to 120/65 to 80 mm Hg, particularly in patients with protein excretion of > 1 g/day; however, others claim that BP values < 120/85 mm Hg are associated with increased cardiovascular mortality and heart failure.
-Dyslipidemia should also be treated.
+Glucose control must also be accompanied by strict control of BP to < 130/80 mm Hg, although some experts now recommend BP < 140/90 mm Hg.
+Some suggest BP should be 110 to 120/65 to 80 mm Hg, particularly in patients with protein excretion of > 1 g/day; however, others claim that BP values < 120/85 mm Hg are associated with increased cardiovascular mortality and heart failure.

 Diuretics are required by most patients in addition to angiotensin inhibition to reach target BP levels.
 Dose should be decreased if symptoms of orthostatic hypotension develop or serum creatinine increases by more than 30%.